ga-wdi-boston/git-workflow-teams/README.md

      <!-- Instructor note
   Be sure to emphasize the semantic difference between rebase and pull. (per issue #18) You should always use `git pull --rebase` when your changes do not deserve a separate branch.
-  Make this distinction known: Your local branch, into which you pull changes, and remote branch are, actually, different branches, and git pull is about merging them (through a fetch and merge).
+  Make this distinction known: Your local branch, into which you pull changes, and remote branch, are actually different branches, and git pull is about merging them (through a fetch and merge).
 When it would be better for any two branches in question to be one branch is where git pull rebase comes into play.
-You no longer merge, you actually commit one branch on top of the other.
+You no longer merge, you actually commit one branch on top of the other for unified history.
      -->

 1. If any conflicts were introduced in the previous step,